 • Washing machine and dryer

-• Cook preparing three meals per day, breakfast, lunch and dinner, ingredients not included ( off 1 day and a half/week)
+• Beatrice, the cook, will do the groceries shopping and prepares three meals per day, breakfast, lunch and dinner.
+Ingredients not included.
+She is off 1 day and a half/week, not Sunday

 • Pool and garden weekly maintenance